devsonni/2-DOF_Manipulator/README.md

 ## 2-DOF_Manipulator
 This code is for graphical representation of `2_DOF` manipulator.
 ## Discription
-In this code random joints and link_length values are generated and applied to matplotlib to represent it as length of ringid links and joints values.
+In this code random joints and link_length values are generated and applied to matplotlib to represent it as length of rigid links and joints values.
 ## Example
 ***Generated Random Data***
 joint0_angle = 231.0 degrees